watertap-org/watertap/docs/how_to_guides/how_to_use_watertap_costing.rst

 is included in the results for the `fs.pump1`, `fs.pump2`, and `fs.ERD` indexes; the sum of these values (i.e., the total aggregation of electricity) equals the ``LCOW_aggregate_variable_opex['electricity']`` entry.
 Additionally, ``LCOW_aggregate_variable_opex["Pump"]`` corresponds to the sum of the variable costs for all pump unit models.
 For this reason, the system LCOW is the summation of all indexes in any of the component or aggregate expressions *except* those indexed by flow.

-..
-Note that if costing for a unit model
-.. included more than one registered flow (e.g., both electricity and a chemical), the variable cost for that unit model will be the sum of the costs for each registered flow.

 .. code-block:: none